 B.A.
 (University of Queensland), Ph.D (University of Queensland)

-John Braithwaite is a Professor and Founder of RegNet (the Regulatory Institutions Network), now School of Regulation and Global Governance (RegNet) at the Australian National University.
+John Braithwaite is an Emeritus Professor and Founder of RegNet (the Regulatory Institutions Network), now School of Regulation and Global Governance (RegNet) at the Australian National University.

-He is now undertaking a 20-year comparative project called ‘Peacebuilding Compared’, with Hilary Charlesworth and Valerie Braithwaite.
-Publications from this project include the co-authored Networked Governance of Freedom and Tyranny: Peace in East Timor (ANU Press: 2012); Pillars and Shadows: Statebuilding as peacebuilding in Solomon Islands_ (ANU E Press: 2010); Reconciliation and Architectures of Commitment: Sequencing peace in Bougainville (ANU E Press: 2010); and Anomie and Violence: Non-truth and reconciliation in Indonesian peacebuilding (ANU E Press: 2010).
+John is best known for his work on restorative justice, responsive regulation and the globalization of regulation.
+He has been active in social movement politics for 50 years in Australia and internationally.
+In the past he has worked on a variety of areas of business regulation and on the crime problem.
+He now leads a 25-year comparative project called ‘Peacebuilding Compared’.
+Publications from this project include the co-authored Cascades of Violence: War, Crime and Peacebuilding Across South Asia (ANU Press 2018); Networked Governance of Freedom and Tyranny: Peace in East Timor (ANU Press: 2012); P_illars and Shadows: Statebuilding as peacebuilding in Solomon Islands_ (ANU E Press: 2010); Reconciliation and Architectures of Commitment: Sequencing peace in Bougainville (ANU E Press: 2010); and Anomie and Violence: Non-truth and reconciliation in Indonesian peacebuilding (ANU E Press: 2010).